No0bmazt3r/ai-chatbot-poc/STEP 3/full_setup/README.md

           "path": "metadata.operator"
         },
         {
-          "type":- "filter",
+          "type": "filter",
           "path": "metadata.county"
         }
       ]
     }
     ```

-5.  **Index Name**: Give the index a name, such as `vector_index`.
+5.  **Index Name**: Give the index a name, such as `vector_index`, and click **"Create Index"**.
-6. Click **"Create Index"**.
-The index will now build in the background.

-### Understanding the Index Configuration:
-*   `"path": "vector"`: Tells Atlas to index the `vector` field from our `embeddings.json` data.
-*   `"numDimensions": 768`: This number is critical.
-It **must exactly match the output dimension of the embedding model** used to generate the vectors.
-The Google model we used in STEP 1, `text-embedding-004`, produces vectors with **768 dimensions**.
-*   `"similarity": "cosine"`: Defines the algorithm to use for comparing vectors.
-Cosine similarity is a standard and effective choice for text-based semantic search.
-*   `"type": "filter"`: We are also making the fields inside our `metadata` object searchable, so you can filter your vector search queries (e.g., find similar documents but only from a specific `year`).

 ---

 ## ✅ Full Setup Complete

 Congratulations!
-Your MongoDB Atlas database is now fully configured, populated with your local data, and equipped with a powerful vector search index.
+Your MongoDB Atlas database is now fully configured, populated with enriched data, and equipped with a powerful vector search index.
 It is ready to be used as the backend for your AI application.